divorced couple

 • It can be easier to talk about a fictional character in a book than it is to talk about your own feelings.
 A child may not have the emotional maturity to express everything he or she is feeling about a situation that is incredibly painful.
 However, discussing a story may be less difficult and eventually open up the door for a more personal.

-• Reading kids divorce books gives them the vocabulary to express their emotions.
+• Reading books gives kids the vocabulary to express their emotions.
 Young children are often in the middle of a complex situation that can be emotionally overwhelming.
 Little kids may have a hard time finding the words to communicate what they are feeling inside, which can lead them to act out in undesirable ways.
 Reading to your child helps develop their verbal skills and enhances their ability to talk about emotions.

 • It's important for kids to know they are not alone.
 When a child witnesses other families who are happily intact, an already painful divorce can feel even worse.
 Visiting with friends who have both parents at home can feel like salt in an open wound.
 Children can often experience feelings of isolation, loneliness, jealousy and despair.
-Reading books about divorce will help alleviate some of these feelings.
+Reading will help alleviate some of these feelings.

 • Authors who are family therapists and counselors provide tools and techniques to handle the difficult moments.
-Find some good workbooks and journals that are age appropriate.
+Find some good divorce workbooks and journals that are age appropriate.
 These books are usually written by therapists and psychologists who are experts on divorce.
 When your child is feeling particularly sad, provide them with guides to work through some of these difficult emotions.

 child hiding in pillows